 Playbooks are curated how-to guides that help you define and achieve key milestones in your entrepreneurial journey by letting you focus on what matters and ignoring the rest.

-These playbooks were curated over thousands of hours of workshops and bootcamps and tested across a wide range of products and teams.
-They are delivered using a combination of self-guided content, integrated tools, and 1:1 coaching — so they always reflect the latest thinking and battle-tested tactics.
+These playbooks were curated over thousands of workshops and bootcamps and tested across a wide range of products and teams.
+They are delivered using self-guided content, integrated tools, and 1:1 coaching to reflect the latest thinking and battle-tested tactics.